davepacheco/registrar/README.md

 	address in the "load_balancer" record
     - where do ports come from?  my notes say registration.ports or fallback to registration.service.service.port.
-    - look for usages of the various host record types in Binder to see if there are any semantics that I'm missing
-    - update Binder documentation
 -->